gloriading/move/README.md

 * [ to-do / question] ********************************************
-- how to select different month in users controller #show current_month_rec = @user.records.where('start_time >?',DateTime.now.beginning_of_month)

 - ?! dropdown menu only show months where the user has a record

+- how to select different month? in users controller #show current_month_rec = @user.records.where('start_time >?',DateTime.now.beginning_of_month)

 - how to let user download the screenshots